Lancashire, Derbyshire and East Coast Railway: Conception

 In 1882 Francis Arkwright, the proprietor of the Sutton Scarsdale Hall estate, emigrated to New Zealand, leaving the estate in the care of his cousin William Arkwright.
 William inherited the property in his own right in 1915.
 Sutton Scarsdale is about four miles east of Chesterfield, and there were rich coal seams beneath the property.
 There were plans to exploit the mineral deposits, but local transport links were unsatisfactory at the time, and Arkwright realised that he needed better railway connections to his property.
 Finding the nearby Midland Railway and the Manchester, Sheffield and Lincolnshire Railway unresponsive, he decided that an independent railway was the solution.

-The Newark and Ollerton Railway was authorised in 1887; it was to connect mineral-bearing lands near Ollerton with the Great Northern Railway main line.
+The Newark and Ollerton Railway was authorised by the Newark and Ollerton Railway Act 1887 (50 & 51 Vict. c. lxix); it was to connect mineral-bearing lands near Ollerton with the Great Northern Railway main line.
 Arkwright suggested to the Great Northern Railway that it should adopt the unbuilt line and extend it to his own estate, but the GNR was not interested.
 This confirmed Arkwright's view that an independent railway was needed.
 He saw that the obstruction of the existing railways meant that he would need to connect to a coastal port; his railway could then convey the coal to its own docks for export.
 Sutton Scarsdale lay in the centre of the country, and Arkwright conceived that a port on both sides, to west as well as to east, was desirable.
 He enlisted the support of neighbours, the Duke of Portland, the Duke of Newcastle and Earl Manvers, whose position was similar.

 An engineer, Robert Elliott-Cooper, was engaged and he investigated what routes such an ambitious railway might adopt.
 In fact several minor railways had been authorised in the past: in most cases their powers had long since lapsed, but the routes had been surveyed and were therefore presumably practicable.
 As well as the Newark and Ollerton Railway, there were two currently authorised schemes, the Macclesfield and Warrington Railway and the Lincoln and East Coast Railway.
 Others which had been discussed were lines from Macclesfield to Buxton and, crossing the Pennines, from Buxton to Sheffield, while a railway from Chesterfield to Buxton had been planned in 1845.
 Moreover, in 1884 powers had been granted, but not implemented, for the building of docks at Sutton-on-Sea on the Lincolnshire coast.
 There were iron ore deposits to the east of Lincoln which might encourage the establishment of an iron smelting industry there.